 - How long it might take to get

-Process reduces risk.
 Project management process reduces project risk and reduced risk increases a project’s success rate.
-The project goal enables the firm goal.
-The project promise enables the firm promise.
+The project goal enables the firm goal and the project promise enables organization promise.

 A project launched to a promise to deliver on time, on budget, and within scope relies on a team of people to manage project process, but does not hold project process above the promise.